 Blending dance and inventive movements engages the body and mind, and provides a unique method for practicing the importance of stretching, balancing, breathing and releasing tensions.
 Class instructor Dianna Daly incorporates all of these elements in her weekly teaching style during classes on Monday and Friday in Danvers, Tuesday in Topsfield, and Thursday in Gloucester.

 “He who sings frightens away his ills.”
-Members of our year-long music program would certainly with this quote attributed to Spanish author Miguel de Cervantes (one of the greatest novelists of the Spanish language – i.e. his masterpiece, Don Quixote).
-The members not only had fun singing together and with instructor Emily Interrante, they also learned a few basic guides for improving their communication abilities by practicing voice projection, breath control, swallowing and speech exercises, and facial muscle relaxation to lessen the “masking” appearance associated with Parkinson’s.
-We are re-focusing the scope of the music program and hope to offer a new series in the very near future.
+Class members who participated in our initial music program, as well as the 8-week MedRhythms music therapy program we provided, would certainly agree with the quote attributed to Spanish author Miguel de Cervantes (one of the greatest novelists of the Spanish language – i.e. his masterpiece, Don Quixote).
+During both programs, members not only had fun singing together and exploring how music affects both the brain and body, they also learned a few basic guides for improving their communication abilities by practicing voice projection, breath control, swallowing and speech exercises, and facial muscle relaxation to lessen the “masking” appearance associated with Parkinson’s.
+We are re-focusing the scope of the music program and hope to offer another series in the near future.
 We continue to incorporate music during our regular weekly exercise classes, where we sing, we sway, we stretch, we march and we dance!
 Music is a powerful connection with the brain and helps initiate and improve flexibility, balance, cognition and gait!